hawtio/hawtio/app/app/core/doc/BUILDING.md

 I spotted a handy tip on [this issue](http://youtrack.jetbrains.com/issue/IDEA-74931), if you move the cursor to the end of the Run window after some compiler output has been generated - pressing keys _META_ + _end_ (which on OS X is the _fn_ and the _option/splat_ and right cursor keys) then IDEA keeps scrolling to the end of the output automatically; you don't have to then keep pressing the "Scroll to end" button ;)

+## Adding additional Javascript dependencies

+Hawtio is (finally) adopting [bower](http://bower.io/) for managing dependencies, these are automatically pulled in when building the project.
+It's now really easy to add third-party Javascript/CSS stuff to hawtio:

+* cd into 'hawtio-web', and build it
+* source 'setenv.sh' to add bower to your PATH (it's under node_modules) if you haven't installed it globally
+* run 'bower install --save some-awesome-tool'
+* run 'grunt bower wiredep' to update index.html
+* commit the change to bower.json and index.html

+When running in development mode be sure you've run 'grunt bower' if you see 404 errors for the bower package you've installed.
+This is normally done for you when running 'mvn clean install'

 ## Using LiveReload

 The LiveReload support allows you to edit the code and for the browser to automatically reload once things are compiled.
 This makes for a much more fun and RAD development environment!!